ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/settings/document-revisions.markdown

 1. **Create document defaults**
-   Click to define default settings that will apply to all the collections that a collection-specific configuration is not applied to.
+   Click to define default settings that will apply to all the collections that a collection-specific configuration is not defined for.
 2. **Purge revisions on document delete**
    Enable if you want document revisions to be deleted when their parent document is deleted.